Frequently Asked Questions

 What is the deadline for enrollment?

+Enrollment closes the Friday after Labor Day.
+It is recommended that enrollment be completed no later than August 1st, so the family can complete the enrollment process and have all materials the first day of school.
 Families completing enrollment in late August may not have materials the first day of school.
-VLAC's flexible calendar does all for this.
+VLAC's flexible calendar does allow for this.

 What curriculum do you use?